 When a group of mothers in public housing watched 17 of their children fail kindergarten, they decided to do something about it.
 CFNC was born, and it now serves 138 at-risk children and their families.
-Most live below 130% of the poverty line (some nearly twice that), have an 8th grade education at most, and speak English as a second language.
-CFNC provides, at no cost, the high-quality preschool education and related services that children and families need to prepare for success in school and in life – workshops that help parents advocate for their children's education, support education at home, and help children transition to kindergarten.
+Most live just slightly above the poverty line (average income for a family of four is only $27,000), have an 8th grade education at most, and speak English as a second language.
+CFNC provides, at no cost, the high-quality preschool education and related services that children and families need to prepare for success in school and in life – workshops that help parents advocate for their children’s education, support education at home, and help children transition to kindergarten.
 Early education, health services, and family support are provided onsite in Alexandria, where families are doubly disadvantaged, economically and linguistically.
 CFNC offers comprehensive care that really addresses the problem.
 You can be part of the solution.

 Awards & Recognition

 • In collaboration with Northern Virginia Families Services, CFNC began the first Spanish-speaking perinatal support group for Latino women in Spring 2012.
 The biweekly meetings have averaged three to six participants per class, and attendance is growing by word of mouth.

 • CFNC became one of the first programs in the country to receive accreditation through the National Association for the Education of Young Children.
 To achieve NAEYC accreditation, early childhood education programs are measured against the most robust and rigorous national standards on education, health, and safety.

 • The Child and Family Network Centers is among the first preschool programs in the Commonwealth of Virginia to receive a 4-star rating as part of the Virginia Star Quality Initiative, a quality rating and improvement system for early learning programs.